GingerDev0/HackerWars-Log-Cleaner/README.md

 ## Customization

 - **Styling:**
-  You can customize the appearance of the status container by modifying the relevant sections in the script.
+  You can customize the appearance of the status container and dropdown menu by modifying the relevant sections in the script.

 - **Alert Conditions:**
   The script uses text matching to determine actions.
 If HackerWars updates its alert messages, update the text conditions in the `handleAlert` function accordingly.